What are patient registries?

 All data you give to the registries are stored on a secure server (protected in a similar way to online bank accounts) which only specially appointed staff have access to.
 Information that is entered online is encrypted while being transferred so that it cannot be intercepted.

-When your data is transferred to an international registry or when a researcher is allowed access to the data in the registry, personally identifiable information such as your name, address etc. does not go with it – the data about your condition is identified only by a code.
+When your data is included in a TREAT-NMD global enquiry, or when a researcher is allowed access to the data in the registry, personally identifiable information such as your name, address etc. does not go with it – the data about your condition is identified only by a code.
 This means you can be sure that your details are safe and nobody unauthorised can access them.

 Each registry is governed by an oversight committee which includes medical experts and patient representatives.
 It is their responsibility to monitor that the registry is appropriately run and to review any request for data, for example a company planning a clinical trial might request information from the registry.
 The committee will then decide whether the request should be granted.

 If you don’t give my details away, how will I be contacted about trials?

 The main point of the registries is to be able to find patients for trials and the registry acts as a kind of ‘trusted intermediary’.
 A company or researcher can come to a registry with a specific request – like “we need to recruit 15 patients in the UK who have this specific mutation, are in this particular age range, are taking these drugs, and are able to walk without assistance”, and the registries have all this information immediately to hand.

 First it is checked that the company has all the necessary ethical approvals to run the trial.
 If the oversight committee for the registry approves the request then everyone in the registry who meets the criteria for the trial is contacted.
 You would be told that there is a trial you might be eligible for and given the details on how you could take part.
 Usually this would involve you contacting the clinic running the trial to arrange an appointment to discuss the trial and what it involves.
 You would only need to do anything if you were interested in taking part – your details are never given to the company.

 How have registries helped in the development of treatments?